Alien: Rogue Incursion: Development and release

 Alien: Rogue Incursion was developed by Survios with Unreal Engine 5.
 The game was announced in July 2022, and the title was unveiled in April 2024.

 Survios had ventured into film-based VR games in recent years and tasked TQ Jefferson, the company's chief product officer, with finding its next project.
 Previously an executive for 20th Century Games, Jefferson had worked with developers on Aliens: Fireteam Elite (2021) and Aliens: Dark Descent (2023).
 He recalled later: "I dreamt about the kind of Alien game I would make if I could.
 As a fan, it had to be authentic to the film franchise, and I wanted people to feel immersed in the Alien world.
 Fast-forward, I'm at Survios and tasked with finding our next big project.
 I knew this franchise was perfect for this opportunity."
 The game was written by Alex White, who previously wrote two Alien novels: Alien: The Cold Forge (2018) and Alien: Into Charybdis (2021).

 The 2014 game Alien: Isolation provided some inspiration for Survios, despite its focus on a single xenomorph.
 According to White, "What I took away from Alien: Isolation is that a strong personal connection to the character makes the franchise run."
 Whereas Alien: Isolation is compared with the original Alien film, Alien: Rogue Incursion is equated with Aliens because of its many xenomorphs.
 The action-heavy third act of Aliens was a major source of inspiration for the game developers.
 The behavior of the game's xenomorphs was largely inspired by the Velociraptors in the 1993 film Jurassic Park.
-Jefferson described the game's articial intelligence (A.I.) as, "Dynamically spawning and pathing with countless unique possibilities, even we couldn't tell you exactly where and when each Xenomorph will strike, let alone what strategies it might use or if it'll bring some friends".
+Jefferson described the game's artificial intelligence (A.I.) as, "Dynamically spawning and pathing with countless unique possibilities, even we couldn't tell you exactly where and when each Xenomorph will strike, let alone what strategies it might use or if it'll bring some friends".